3d-partons/partons/doc/markdown/partons_new_module_cff.md

 # Header file template {#newmodule_templates_dvcscff_h}

 For a detailed description of each virtual function we refer to its documentation, which is available after left-clicking on the function name.
-A short explanation is also available after hovering your mouse pointer on the name.
+A short explanation is also provided by hovering your mouse pointer on the name.

 ~~~~~~~~~~~~~{.cpp}
 class MyCFFModel: public DVCSConvolCoeffFunctionModule {